Silvia-Wachira/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+   -Corrected the typing error

 - Update the number of likes for a toy

   - How I debugged:
+  -Rendered json data

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  -Added a destroy path in the routes